Roman-14/RomanOS/README.md

 ## What is RomanOS?

 RomanOS is a python desktop environment.

+## Installation

+Download the zip file of the code and then run: pip install -r requirements.txt

+Afterwards, just run wrapper.py!

 ## Extra stuff:
 ffmpeg is used to play audio for this program.
 Can be annoying to get on windows.